EmilyMabie/WeeklyAccomplishments/README.md

 14 | Analyzed and evaluated third party software solutions.
 Contributed to a team working to expand offerings to new age groups and demographics.
 Created a responsibility matrix for use in mentorship programming.
 15 | Collected internal data to measure the impact of the Instructional Design department.
 Authored a curriculum proposal for B2B client needs.
 Project Managed a flagship initiative involving a new age-based demographic of learners.
 16 | Worked with data scientist to profile learner clusters.
 Authored a Standard Operating Procedure document.
 Distilled departmental metrics for internal evaluation.
-17 | Co-presented departmental metrics to company leadership.
+17 | Presented departmental metrics to company leadership.
+Drafted and revised slide decks to support interdepartmental interfacing.